top of page

 4. Prepare Shipping Papers

 Documentation is critical.
-A compliant shipping paper includes:
+A compliant shipping paper may include

 • UN number and proper shipping name